IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Alice sends data to Bob.
 Corinne intercepts the data sent to Bob.
 Corinne reads (and potentially alters) the message to Bob.
-Bob cannot see the data did not come from Alice but from Corinne.
+Bob cannot see that the data did not come from Alice but from Corinne.

-When there is proper authentication the scenario would be as follows:
+With proper authentication, the scenario would be as follows:

 Alice wants to communicate with Bob.
 Alice sends data to Bob.
 Corinne intercepts the data sent to Bob.
 Corinne reads and alters the message to Bob.
-Bob can see the data did not come from Alice.
+Bob can see that the data did not come from Alice.

 Impacts: